EPILOGUE

 by U-94.
 Arnold and 39 others were

-saved by the plucky little Rescue Ship
+saved by the crew of the plucky little Rescue Ship

 Bury.